 Yet we are a community that comes together in times of crisis as well as in times of peace.

-Here are a couple of ways you can help Oregon Law and UO students in areas of critical need right now:
+Here is one way you can help Oregon Law students in areas of critical need right now:

 This fund provides unrestricted support that directly and immediately benefits law students.